Automate Data Entry with AI: A 2024 Step-by-Step Guide

 - Automatic document classification: FlexiCapture can automatically classify documents based on their content and layout.

-- Data validation and verification: The platform includes robust data validation and verification tools to ensure data accuracy.
+- Data validation and verification: The platform includes data validation and verification tools to ensure data accuracy.

 - Scalable architecture: FlexiCapture can be deployed on-premise or in the cloud to handle high volumes of documents.